faircloth-lab/itero/docs/installation.rst

     conda install itero

-This should install everything that you need to run the program.
+This will install everything that you need to run the program.

 Test itero_ install
 -------------------